gabizon103/ece6775-final/README.md

 # BFS Accelerator on FPGA

-## There are 3 designs: baseline, 8 PE, and 16 PE.
-## To build the binary and run each design:
+## There are 3 designs: baseline, 8 PE, and 16 PE. <br>To build the binary and run each design:

 **1. Go into its corresponding directory**